Projects

 Year

-01/01/000 - ongoing
+January 2021 - ongoing

-Future Wild worked with Suncoast Fresh and Green Endeavour for over a year from design through to construction.
+Future Wild worked with Suncoast Fresh for over a year from design through to construction.
 The gardens consist of an expansive ground floor garden, with over 100 varieties of edible and native plants, as well as a large rooftop garden built with wicking beds for more seasonal produce lines.
 Future Wild maintains and conducts harvests from the gardens on a twice-weekly basis.

 The green spaces are both demonstration and working edible gardens that showcase a range of crops that Suncoast Fresh regularly source, alongside hard-to-find varieties and demonstrate the possibility of doing green space differently.
 Normally, warehouses are surrounded by a straight-line assortment of standard landscaping plants.
 Instead, this warehouse garden and rooftop is a cornucopia of food, native habitat, and biodiversity.